FOI-Bioinformatics/nanometa_live/README.md

 &emsp;&emsp;&emsp;&emsp;*$ pip install .*

-The program is now installed and can be accessed from any directory using the commands listed below.
+The program is now installed and can be accessed from any directory using the commands explained below.

 ## USE